 - Defective Part — While regular maintenance and inspections can help catch when a truck needs service, some parts are built incorrectly from the start.
 Substandard pieces of equipment, like bad brakes or engine parts, could lead to failures on the road, which may result in a crash.

 Some factors outside of a driver’s control can lead to crashes.
 These could be separate or combined with some of the issues listed already.
 Semi-truck and other large commercial vehicle drivers should be aware and cautious of anything that might affect their driving.

 Issues that can increase the risk of a truck accident include:

-- Poor Weather: bad weather conditions could make driving dangerous.
+- Poor Weather: bad weather conditions could make driving in Ohio very dangerous.
 Heavy rain or snow are connected to 24% of crashes annually, according to the US Federal Highway Administration.
 When truckers aren’t careful in bad weather, they could cause serious crashes.
 In Ohio our weather can change quite frequently so this would be something important to consider.

 - Bad Road Conditions: if a road isn’t properly maintained, a truck accident is more likely to happen.
 If a truck driver isn’t careful on a road with potholes, for instance, they could damage their truck or overcorrect into other drivers.

 - Delivery Deadlines: commercial trucks are under pressure to deliver their cargo on-time or even ahead of schedule.
 That pressure could make an operator drive recklessly to keep their job.
 However, that speed sacrifices safety, which could be dangerous for other drivers.

 - Negligent Hiring Practices: trucking companies should properly vet their employees.
 If companies neglect to ensure their drivers are capable of handling their vehicles, they could put everyone at risk of an accident.